flippy-software-package/flippy/README.md

 write me an email!

-## Release Version Nomenclature

-This repository follows [Semantic Versioning](https://semver.org/) guidelines.

-Given a version number *MAJOR*.*MINOR*.*PATCH*, the flippy project will increment the:

-- *MAJOR* version when you make incompatible API changes,
-- *MINOR* version when you add functionality in a backwards compatible manner, and
-- *PATCH* version when you make backwards compatible bug fixes.

-Additional labels for pre-release and build metadata are available as extensions to the *MAJOR*.*MINOR*.*PATCH* format.

-## licence

-*flippy* is under MIT License, which means you can do pretty much anything with it.
-For more information read the `LICENCE` file.

-## How to get it
+# How to get it

 *flippy* is a headers only library, so all you need to is to download the `flippy` subfolder and copy it into your project.

+Or if you prefer using a single header file you can just download the [flippy.hpp](https://gitlab.tudelft.nl/idema-group/flippy/-/raw/master/single_header_flippy/flippy.hpp) header from the `single_header_flippy` folder.

-## Documentation
+# Documentation
 You can find flippy's [user manual](https://gitlab.tudelft.nl/idema-group/flippy/-/wikis/User_Manual) and automatically generated code [documentation](https://gitlab.tudelft.nl/idema-group/flippy/-/wikis/Documentation) over on the [wiki](https://gitlab.tudelft.nl/idema-group/flippy/-/raw/master/docs/mainpage.md).

-## Examples of usage
+# Examples of usage

-This is a simple example of a fluctuating sphere in under 100 lines.
-The code is not as elegant as it could be, but it is general enough to be used as a starting pint in a real project.
-This code assumes that the `flippy` project is in the same folder as the main file.
+This is a simple example of a monte carlo update of a spherical triangulation in under 100 lines.
+The code will run for several seconds to several minutes depending on the strength of your cpu and will produce a biconcave shape, i.e. something resembling a red blood cell.
+This code assumes that the single header `flippy.hpp` is in the same folder as the main file.
-This code saves a data file in the folder where the binary file will be executed, under the name `test_run.json` which is a full snapshot of the final configuration.
+This code saves two data files in the folder where the binary file will be executed, under the names `test_run_init.json` and `test_run_final.json` which are full snapshots of the initial and final configurations.

+This code can be found in the subfolder `demo/simplest_MC` together with a python script that visualizes the data, and a simple `CMake` file that can be used to build the code.
 ```cpp
 //demo/simplest_MC/main.cpp